 Exploring the harsh realities of frontier life, Clint Eastwood depicts the West as an unforgiving place where tragedy strikes every time somebody draws a gun.
 It’s clear from the fevered manner in which Saul Rubinek’s dime novelist character gathers his Wild West stories from the last eyewitnesses that an era is about to pass into legend.

-Following the death of his wife from smallpox and the failure of his farm, former gunfighter William Munny (Eastwood) is tempted back to his old ways by the bounty offered for killing the cowboys who badly scarred a prostitute.
+Following the death of his wife from smallpox and the failure of his farm, former gunfighter William Munny (Eastwood) is tempted back to his old ways by the bounty offered for killing the cowboys who badly disfigured a prostitute in the town of Big Whiskey.

 Eastwood’s own world-weary performance as the retired gunslinger forced to strap on the six-shooters one last time to feed his children, is exemplary, cleverly drawing on our familiarity with his “Man with No Name” persona to convey the magnitude of the disgust that he now feels at the prospect of killing.